smitwaman/aws-pipeline-demo/Part-2-CodeBuild.md

-## Task-01 :
-Read about the Buildspec file for Codebuild.
+## Task-01 :Read about the Buildspec file for Codebuild.

 A Buildspec file is a YAML file that defines the build process for your CodeBuild project.
 It contains a series of commands that CodeBuild will execute to build and package your application.